ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review the async flow in the test and fixture, ensure proper awaiting of async methods.
    - Status: Under investigation.

+4. Inconsistent Class Structure (Medium Likelihood)
+   - The MockClaudeClient class structure might be inconsistent with the expected interface.
+   - Validation: Compare MockClaudeClient structure with the actual Claude API client structure.
+   - Status: To be investigated.

-4. Test Setup Issue (Low Likelihood)
+5. Test Setup Issue (Low Likelihood)
    - The test setup might not be correctly handling the asynchronous fixture.
    - Validation: Review the test function and its use of the fixture, ensuring proper async/await usage.
-   - Status: To be investigated.

-5. Inconsistent Class Structure (New Hypothesis)
-   - The MockClaudeClient class structure might be inconsistent with the expected interface.
-   - Validation: Compare MockClaudeClient structure with the actual Claude API client structure.
    - Status: To be investigated.

 ## New Learnings